Aldosterone and Renin

 Aldosterone levels are highest in the morning, so you may need to have the test in

-the morning after you've been awake and moving around for about two hours.
+the morning after you've been awake and moving around for about 2 hours.

 Ask your healthcare provider if you have any food restrictions and if you need to

-stop taking your medication before the test.
+stop taking your medicine before the test.
 Be sure your healthcare provider knows

 about all medicines, herbs, vitamins, and supplements you are taking.
 This includes